svg-utils/svgo-ll/docs/command-line-options.md

 `--config <CONFIG>`
 Custom configuration file.

+<a id="enable"></a>
 `--enable <plugin...>`
 Specify one or more builtin plugins to run in addition to those specified by `--preset` or `--config`.

+<a id="options"></a>
+` --options <FILENAME>`
+Path to a [JSON file](https://www.json.org) containing configuration parameters for enabled plugins.
+The JSON file should contain an object whose keys are the names of plugins, and whose values are the parameters to pass to that plugin.

 `--disable <plugin...>`
 Specify one or more plugins specified by `--preset` or `--config` which should not be run.